MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 a critical question emerges:

-> **How do AI systems “see” cities - and whose places become visible or invisible as a result?**
+> **How do AI systems "see" cities - and whose places become visible or invisible as a result?**

 This project investigates whether multimodal LLMs:
 - replicate known human spatial biases,